nomad-coe/nomad/docs/setup.md

 You can also run services selectively, e.g.
 ```
-docker-compose up -d rabbitmq, mongo, elastic, elk
+docker-compose up -d rabbitmq, mongo, elastic
 docker-compose up worker
 docker-compose up api gui proxy
 ```

-### Configure the containers
-The *docker-compose* takes some configuration from the environment.
-Environment variables are set in `.env`, which is a link to either `.env_local` (intended to run nomad for development on a local computer) and `.env_processing` (indented to run nomad on nomad in *'production'*, currently on the enc pre-processing machine).

-You can configure host ports, volume locations for host bindings, and these sort of things.

 ## Accessing 3'rd party services

 Usually these services only used by the nomad containers, but sometimes you also need to check something or do some manual steps.

-The file `ops/docker-compose/nomad/.env` contains variables that control the ports used to bind internal docker ports to your host machine.
-These are the ports you have to use to connect to the respective services.
+The *docker-compose* can be overriden with additional seetings.
+See documentation section on operating NOMAD for more details.
+The override `docker-compose.override.yml` will expose all database ports to the hostmachine and should be used in development.
+To use it run docker-compose with `-f docker-compose.yml -f docker-compose.override.yml`.

 ### ELK (elastic stack)

 If you run the ELK stack (and enable logstash in nomad/config.py), you can reach the Kibana with [localhost:5601](http://localhost:5601).
 The index prefix for logs is `logstash-`.
+The ELK is only available with the `docker-compose.dev-elk.yml` override.

 ### mongodb and elastic search